marianavadas/Elevator/README.md

 # Elevator mini project
 ### Coded by Mariana Vadas-Arendt

     In this project, I simulated an elevator using Java 21.
+You can run this code using Elevator main and following the prompts.
 The main code (Building class) will take in an array of floors and will visit each floor.
 The floors are generated from an array of floor numbers (integers).
     Each floor can have either a single button or up/down buttons.
 When the floor has a single button, it will chose either the next floor on the list of floors given, or it will find the closest floor that needs to be visited.
 This